 Introduction to Cannabis ruderalis

-Cannabis ruderalis is a distinct member of the cannabis genus, known for its adaptation to colder climates.
-According to a review published in Neurotherapeutics, it likely originated in southern Russia and has adapted to conditions colder than those preferred by Cannabis sativa.
+Cannabis ruderalis is a distinct member of the cannabis genus, recognised for its ability to adapt to colder climates.
+According to a review published in Neurotherapeutics, it likely originated in southern Russia and has adapted to conditions less favourable for Cannabis sativa.

-Understanding the origins of Cannabis ruderalis offers insight into how plant species adjust over time to survive and thrive in challenging conditions.
+Studying the origins of Cannabis ruderalis provides insight into how plant species evolve to survive and thrive in challenging environments.

 The origins of Cannabis ruderalis